curl/everything-curl/internals/handler.md

 However, each different protocol libcurl speaks also has its unique particularities and specialties.
-In order to not have the code littered with conditions in the style "if the protocol is XYZ, then do...", we instead have the concept of `Curl_handler`.
+In order to not have the code littered with conditions in the style "if the protocol is XYZ, then do…", we instead have the concept of `Curl_handler`.
 Each supported protocol defines one of those in `lib/url.c` there's an array of pointers to such handlers called `protocols[]`.